Dedalus9/openscope-community-predictive-processing/docs/experimental-plan.md

 - Examining the emergence of prediction signals in both single neurons and neural populations
 - Testing multiple hypotheses including predictive coding vs. static tuning, predictive activity, pattern completion, and changes in population representation structure

-### III.
-Mismatch responses across different types of predictions
+### Mismatch Responses Across Different Types of Predictions

 We will compare neural responses across our five experimental paradigms to determine: